cybercharly1988/ldap-terraform-aws/README.md

 ### Pre-requisites
 * Create a terraform.auto.tvars file in the same location that all the terraform code
-* Create a .pem key in the AWS availability that you are deploying the EC2 instance
+* Create a .pem key in the AWS availability zone that you are deploying the EC2 instance

 ## Getting Started
 **Example**